fortesenselabs/metatrader-terminal/README.md

 - Openbox minimal Window Manager
 - Graphical login
 - wine64
-- pyzmq and zmq
 - python3

-Based on Alpine Linux, the container is less than 250 MB in size.
-Most of this is the X11 window system wine python3 and pyzmq.
+Based on Alpine Linux, the container is less than 500 MB in size.
+Most of this is the X11 window system wine python3.

 ### Extra: